 - 1 c raisins

 - In a large mixing bowl, mix the eggs for two minutes, using a hand held mixer or a standing mixer.
-Add the maple syrup, 1 tsp vanilla extract, and molasses to the eggs and mix.
+Add the maple syrup, 1 teaspoon vanilla extract, and molasses to the eggs and mix.
 Add the carrots and pumpkin puree to the bowl.
 Mix well with a spatula and set aside.

 - In a medium mixing bowl, add the gluten-free flour, ground cinnamon, ground ginger, ground nutmeg, ground allspice, baking powder, and salt.
 Whisk the dry ingredients together.